 What other tools can I use to cook rice?

-For a traditional way to serve sticky rice, look no further than this Thai woven basket that is an authentic way to serve your meal!
+For a traditional way to serve sticky rice, look no further than this Thai woven basket (Amazon) that is an authentic way to serve your meal!

 If I can’t find or don’t have any sticky rice.
 What alternative rice is good to use?